hackclub/increase-ruby/README.md

 Increase::Transactions.with_config(sandbox).list
 # => [{some sandbox transactions here}, {transaction}, {transaction}]

-# This request will still use the global configurations (where the API key is a production key)
+# This request will still use the global configurations (using production key)
 Increase::Transactions.list
 # => [{some production transactions here}, {transaction}, {transaction}]
 ```